-Immediately after this offering we will have 25,750,000 (or 29,500,000 if the underwriters' over-allotment option is exercised in full) shares of common stock outstanding.
-Of these shares, the shares of Class A common stock sold in this offering (20,000,000 Class A common stock if the underwriters' over-allotment option is not exercised and 23,000,000 shares if the underwriters' over-allotment option is exercised in full) will be freely tradable without restriction or further registration under the Securities Act, except for any Class A common stock purchased by one of our affiliates within the meaning of Rule 144 under the Securities Act.
-All of the outstanding founder shares (5,000,000 founder shares if the underwriters' over-allotment option is not exercised and 5,750,000 founder shares if the underwriters' over-allotment option is exercised in full) and all of the outstanding private placement warrants (4,000,000 warrants if the underwriters' over-allotment option is not exercised and 4,400,000 warrants if the underwriters' over-allotment option is exercised in full) will be restricted securities under Rule 144, in that they were issued in private transactions not involving a public offering.
+Immediately after this offering we will have 18,750,000 (or 21,562,500 if the underwriters' over-allotment option is exercised in full) shares of common stock outstanding.
+Of these shares, the shares of Class A common stock sold in this offering (15,000,000 Class A common stock if the underwriters' over-allotment option is not exercised and 18,750,000 shares if the underwriters' over-allotment option is exercised in full) will be freely tradable without restriction or further registration under the Securities Act, except for any Class A common stock purchased by one of our affiliates within the meaning of Rule 144 under the Securities Act.
+All of the outstanding founder shares (3,750,000 founder shares if the underwriters' over-allotment option is not exercised and 4,312,500 founder shares if the underwriters' over-allotment option is not exercised and [] warrants if the underwriters' over-allotment option is exercised in full) will be restricted securities under Rule 144, in that they were issued in private transactions not involving a public offering.